 Some of the links on this site may be affiliate links.
 This means, at no additional cost to you, I may be paid a small commission if you follow the links and make a purchase.
 Learn more here.

-I like to think of a recipe as a guide, because there’s freedom with a guide.
+I like to think of a recipe (this one in particular) as a guide, because there’s freedom with a guide.
 You can use what you like and what you have on hand.
-And you can change things along the way, based on flavor preferences.
+And you can change things along the way, based on your family’s preferences.

 I love this soup.
 Not only does it taste great, it’s quick and easy to prepare.
-Especially if you’re using things like leftover meat or beans that you already have in your fridge.
+Especially if you’re using leftover chicken from a previous night that’s all ready to go.

 Okay let’s get cooking.
 First, get out your dutch oven, or big soup pot.
 We love using our dutch oven because, well, it’s awesome.
-It makes our food taste even better, and we can use it for soups on the stove, homemade broth, or we can even use it to make bread in the oven.
+It makes our food taste amazing, and you can use it for so many things…soups on the stove or homemade bone broth.
+You can even use it to make bread.

 Open the door to the fridge and look inside the veggie drawers.
 Anything you see can be used in this soup.
 Some of my favorite options are: